-As of August 29, 2009, the Company s liability for unrecognized tax benefits associated with uncertain tax positions was approximately \$3.3 million and the total amount of unrecognized tax benefits that, if recognized, would affect the effective tax rate was \$2.0 million.
+As of November 28, 2009, the Company s liability for unrecognized tax benefits associated with uncertain tax positions was approximately \$3.0 million and the total amount of unrecognized tax benefits that, if recognized, would affect the effective tax rate was \$1.7 million.
 The Company recognizes interest and penalties related to unrecognized tax benefits as components of income tax expense.
-At August 29, 2009, the Company had accrued approximately \$0.8 million for the potential payment of interest and penalties.
+At November 28, 2009, the Company had accrued approximately \$0.8 million for the potential payment of interest and penalties.

 The Company and its subsidiaries are subject to U.S. federal income tax and the income tax of various state and local jurisdictions.
 The Internal Revenue Service has completed its audit for tax years through fiscal 2006.
 The Company is not subject to state income tax examination by taxing authorities for taxable years prior to fiscal 2004.
-At August 29, 2009, the Company had ongoing audits in various jurisdictions in which it expects settlements by the end of fiscal 2010, but it does not expect its liability for unrecognized tax benefits to significantly increase or decrease in the remainder of the fiscal year.
+During the quarter ended November 28, 2009, the Company settled a tax examination with a state tax authority decreasing the liability for unrecognized tax benefits by \$300,000.
+At November 28, 2009, the Company had ongoing audits with various other jurisdictions.
+The Company does not believe that settlement of these examinations will have a significant impact on its liability for unrecognized tax benefits.

-As of August 29, 2009, the Company had net deferred tax assets of \$10.4 million.
+As of November 28, 2009, the Company had net deferred tax assets of \$11.8 million.
 Deferred income tax assets represent potential future income tax benefits.
 Realization of these assets is ultimately dependent upon future taxable income.
 No valuation allowance has been provided for deferred tax assets because management believes realization of the full amount of net deferred tax assets is more likely than not.
 While the Company has a history of profits, its profitability has declined over the last three years and the Company recorded a net loss in fiscal 2009.
 Therefore, earnings results in fiscal 2010 will be a significant factor in determining the Company s ability to continue to carry these deferred tax assets without any valuation allowance.
 The Company s accounting for deferred taxes represents its best estimate of future events.
 If future results from the Company s operations are less than projected, a valuation allowance may be required to reduce deferred tax assets, which could have a material impact on the Company s results of operations in the period in which it is recorded.
 Significant negative events, including losses in future periods, would make it reasonably possible that valuation allowances against deferred tax assets would be required in future periods.

-As of August 29, 2009, the Company had state net operating loss carryforwards which will result in state tax benefits of approximately \$0.5 million.
-These state net loss carryforwards will expire in fiscal 2014 and beyond.
-Additionally, the Company has charitable contribution carryforwards that will expire in fiscal 2014.
+As of November 28, 2009, the Company had state net operating loss carryforwards which will result in state tax benefits of approximately \$0.5 million.
+These state net loss carryforwards will begin to expire in fiscal 2014.
+Additionally, the Company has charitable contribution carryforwards that will expire fully in fiscal 2014.